blocknative/web3-onboard/packages/core/README.md

 - MEW wallet currently fails to install on M1 macs
 - All wallet modules (except for `injected-wallets`) require extra dependencies and may require polyfilling the node built in modules for the browser.
 See the [Build Environments](#build-environments) section for more info
 - **If using React** you may be interested in checking out the React Hooks package here - https://www.npmjs.com/package/@web3-onboard/react
+- **If using Vue** you may be interested in checking out the Vue package here - https://www.npmjs.com/package/@web3-onboard/vue

 ## Initialization